 Create a culture of innovation and creative problem-solving.

-This program is intended to equip leaders and managers within an organization with current and relevant leadership skills, competencies and strategies.
-Development of these leaderships skills enables the participants in the program to enhance productivity, innovation and competitiveness within the organizations and teams they lead.
-Increasing leadership capacity in our region improves the ability for our local organizations to be successful and to have a direct impact on economic growth for Nova Scotia.
+This program is intended to equip leaders and managers within an organization with current and relevant leadership skills, competencies and strategies to enhance productivity, innovation and competitiveness within the organizations and teams they lead.

 Creating a dynamic and innovative leadership presence within the Nova Scotia Business Community.